rackerlabs/rackspace-how-to/content/cloud-servers/configuring-vhosts-on-a-lamp-stack.md

             ├── site2.com
             ├── site3.com

-Each directory underneath the vhosts directory is a “document root” for the listed site.
+Each directory underneath the vhosts directory is a _document root_ for the listed site.
 As HTTP requests come into the server, Apache determines which domain the request is for, then routes the request to the appropriate document root, as specified in the vhosts configuration file.